John Cage Online

 - Andre Chaudron's Discography

-— very detailed discography by André Chaudron
+— very detailed discography by André Chaudron, now incorperated into the John Cage Trust site

 - A John Cage Filmography — a list of films that feature Cage or his music